01 of 08

-Many older horse books state we should clean our saddles every time we use them.
+Many older horse books state that you should clean our saddles every time you use them.
 However, that may not be practical.
 How often you clean your saddle may depend on how it is used.
-If you only use your saddles on weekends for leisurely pleasure rides, you might not need to clean your saddle as frequently as someone who participates in a sport where the saddle is exposed to sweat, mud, and dirt regularly such as distance riding or cross country jumping.
+If you only use your saddles on weekends for leisurely pleasure rides, you might not need to clean your saddle as frequently as someone who participates in a sport where the saddle is exposed to sweat, mud, and dirt regularly such as distance riding or cross-country jumping.

 But, it makes sense to clean them well before storing, before a competition, or before selling one.
 (And if your stored saddle has sprouted mold, don’t worry.
 Just follow the steps below.)

 - Non-detergent leather conditioner